blaghislain/onefinity-post-processors/Fusion/README.md

 - [ ] 7.
 Navigate to the folder where you extrated the zip file in step A.2)
 - [ ] 8a.
 To install the 'Woodworker' definition, Select the file 'onefinity_woodworker.machine'
 - [ ] 8b.
 To install the 'Machinist' definition, Select the file 'onefinity_machinist.machine'
+- [ ] 8c.
+To install the 'Journeyman' definition, Select the file 'onefinity_journeyman.machine'
 - [ ] 9.
 Click the 'Open' button

 **You should now configure the machine you just installed to ajust the 'Post Output Folder' to your desired system folder (default to c:\\@GCODE)**